What Is High-Quality Child Care?

-Here are some specific things to look for when you observe the staff in action in the preschool room:
+What to look for when you observe the staff in action in the preschool room:

-- Do the caregivers sit and work with the children as they explore new activities and try out new skills?
-Or do they simply start the children out on projects and then stand back and watch?
+- Do the educators sit and work with the children as they explore new activities and try out new skills?
+Or do they start the children out on projects and then stand back and watch?
 Adults should actually engage with the children during these activities to give them confidence and ease them through frustrations.

 - Watch what happens at snack time and outdoors.
 Are the teachers actively involved with the children during these times, or do they see these as "time off" periods for themselves?

-Good preschool caregivers are explorers.
+Good preschool educators are explorers.
 They delight in "playing along" as the children lead them into worlds of fantasy and imagination.
-Along the way they assist the children in finding new props for the plays they are creating.
+Along the way, they assist the children in finding new props for the plays they are creating.
 They also offer advice when conflicts occur and ask good open-ended questions that help the children expand on their ideas.
 Look for these interactions.
 If you see them, you will know you have found a talented early childhood professional.